danielricks/conceptnetter/README.md

 A copy of ConceptNet 5 as a comma-separated values file (.csv) is required.
 This is available [here](http://conceptnet5.media.mit.edu/downloads/current/conceptnet5_flat_csv_5.4.tar.bz2).

-Download in the conceptnetter directory and run ConceptNetter.py:
+Move to the conceptnetter directory and run ConceptNetter.py:

 ```python
 python conceptNetter.py